 He began his career writing training films and videos for the military and businesses, while contributing photography articles and nature essays to The New York Times and others.
 For Travel & Leisure magazine, he was The Traveling Photographer columnist.

 With over 40 years of field experience as a naturalist, Winkler has been a consulting writer for International Masters (a publisher of wildlife natural histories), and he contributed to Connecticut ornithology with his Checklist: Birds of Sherwood Island State Park.

 In 2003, he wrote "Going Wild: Adventures with Birds in the Suburban Wilderness," National Geographic's first literary book on birds.
 For his entire career, he has kept a hand in the business world, most recently as a consulting editor to an IT research firm.

 Winkler moved to Washington in 2011, naming his home Chipmunk Hollow, where many of the photos on this website were taken.
-His photographic interests are wildlife, landscapes, domestic animals that live outdoors, nature close-ups, old buildings, and photojournalism.
+His specialties are wildlife, landscapes, nature close-ups, and documentary photography.

-His photo credits include The Washington Post, USAToday, The New York Times, NBCNews.com, FoxNews.com, Yahoo News, Time.com, People.com, NationalGeographicNews.com, Travel & Leisure, Reader's Digest, Connecticut Magazine, New York Post, Hallmark Calendars, trade and scholarly books, and publications (online and print) across the world.
+His photo credits include The Washington Post, USAToday, The New York Times, NBCNews.com, FoxNews.com, Yahoo News, Time.com, People.com, NationalGeographicNews.com, Travel & Leisure, Reader's Digest, Connecticut Magazine, Connecticut Public Television, New York Post, Hallmark Calendars, trade and scholarly books, and publications (online and print) across the world.
 He is planning a YouTube channel on nature photography and country living.
 His photographs are available for editorial and commercial use from Getty Images.